PrincetonUniversity/Burst/README.md

 ## License

-Burst is released under a Clear BSD License and is intended for research/academic use only.
+`burst` is released under a Clear BSD License and is intended for research/academic use only.
 For commercial use, please contact: Laurie Tzodikov (Assistant Director, Office of Technology Licensing), Princeton University, 609-258-7256.